 Contract workers are issued an ID that should be kept in their possession at all times.
 Contract workers are required to wear their badges at all times that they are preforming FLC duties.
 The badge must be worn to identify the worker to clients and other FLC staff/contractors.
 At the end of the contractual relationship with FLC, this badge must be returned to the FLS office before the final paycheck is issued.

 Id.
 This ID advertises Defendant’s name and business.
 See Plaintiff’s Declaration, Exhibit B, at Paragraph 4.
 Moreover, as per the Handbook’s language cited above, wearing it was required.
-See Exhibit C at page 13.
+See Exhibit C on page 13.

 4. Special Skill

 According to Defendant’s sworn interrogatory answers, and although Plaintiff had a CNA’s license, Plaintiff’s job duties were “housekeeping, personal care and companionship.”
 See Defendant’s Answers to Plaintiff’s Second Interrogatory (attached as Exhibit A).
-To the extent special skill or training was required, Defendant supplied it; pursuant to its website, the “Benefits of Working with Family Life Care” are “training programs”.
+To the extent special skill or training was required, Defendant supplied it; pursuant to its website, the “Benefits of Working with Family Life Care” are “training programs”.4

 5. Permanency and Duration